 4. Change your sheets

 If you happen to be the sort who is content with the same type of bedding all year round, you might want to rethink your habits.
 Winter is far off, so pack away your thick bedding which keeps in heat.
-Instead, use cotton or linen-based bedding to not be a sweaty mess at night.
+Instead, use cotton or linen-based bedding to not be a sweaty mess at night (though some people like this ;).

 5. Embrace your green thumb